The tag slides neatly behind the scrap while the journal lies flat. Lift the page and it drops onto the table.

 - Keep the tuck piece at least 1/4 in away from the page edge unless the page edge is deliberately acting as a visual frame.

 - Let the tuck cover only the lower third to half of the insert.
-If it covers more, the insert looks lost and becomes harder to pull.
+If it climbs higher, the tag looks buried and the reader loses the pull cue.

-- Leave at least 1/2 in of the insert visible above or beside the tuck as the grip edge.
+- Leave at least 1/2 in of insert visible above or beside the tuck as the grip edge; add more if the paper is limp, curled, or textured.

-- Use a 1/8 in glue line set just inside the paper edge.
-A wider glue line steals the channel and turns the tuck into a stiff patch.
+- Use a 1/8 in adhesive line just inside the paper edge.
+A wider line steals channel width and turns the tuck into a stiff patch.

-- Limit the load to one lightweight card, one tag, or two very thin scraps.
-If you want several pieces, move to a side tuck or pocket.
+- Limit the load to one lightweight card, one tag, or two tissue-thin scraps.
+Several pieces need a side tuck, belly band, or real pocket.

 Glue Map